dlncst/Power-BI-Portfolio/Power BI Project #3 Advanced/readme.md

 In this project, there are two fact tables: Sales and Return tables.
 This means that Calendar, Customer, and Product tables are dimensional and server as the connection between Sales and Returns.

-As part of the data model for this project two hierarchies were created.
+As part of the data model two hierarchies were created.
 The first being a geopraphy hierarchy that includes Continent, Country, State and City, and a second hierarchy that include Start of Year, Start of Month, Start of Week, Date.
 These two hierarchies will be used to filter and drill speficic location and date points were transactions and returns took place.
 Addionatlly, these will be helpful to identify product sales and returns trends across different geographical zones and data time specific throughout the year, as well using filter context to look at data.

 ![Setting up relationships](https://github.com/user-attachments/assets/ed88ac7e-b9a3-475d-b33f-9b3eafc69508)

-Some of the DAX measures used for this project:
+Some of the DAX measures used:
 All Returns: calculates the total number of returns regarless of filter context All Returns =
 CALCULATE(